parijatmishra/parijatmishra.github.io/about.markdown

-My prior roles were Head Of Engineering - Infrastructure and Operations at Hyphen Group (now MoneyHero Group), and Head of Technology, Digital Native Businesses, ASEAN, at [Amazon Web Services], where I manager a team of stellas [Solutions Architects].
+My prior roles were Head Of Engineering - Infrastructure and Operations at Hyphen Group (now MoneyHero Group), and Head of Technology, Digital Native Businesses, [Amazon Web Services] Singapore, where I manager a team of stellas [Solutions Architects].

 In and out of work, my two favorite activities are to ask "How can we make this